-For most of us there is a settled feeling that the Great War came to a nice clean end at 11 am on the 11th November 1918.
-Admittedly, thousands of men were killed that morning and there are instances whereby some were killed after that time by an hour or two, but all in all, it was a fairly clean break.
+For most of us there is a settled feeling that the Great War came to a clean end at 11 am on the 11th November 1918.
+Thousands of men were killed that morning and there are instances whereby some were killed after that time by an hour or two, but we think of it as a fairly clean break.
 It was therefore with some consternation that I found a member of our family, a submariner, being killed during hostilities in the Baltic Sea in 1919.
 The enemy for the Royal Navy this time not the Germans, but our former allies the Russians; or the Bolsheviks to be precise.
 And our allies?
 The White Russians and the Estonians.
 Britain was still dreaming of control of the seas and this time the bogeymen were the Communists who were going to prevent the free trade of all ships on the Baltic.
 On the basis that our friends are the enemies of the enemy, we struck up with the White Russians and thereby Britain enmeshed itself in a Russian Civil War.
 Needless to say this was a failure, but the story has more than a few twists and turns.

 The L55 was a British submarine first launched in September 1918 and played little part on the Great War, but in 1919 was sent out to engage with two Bolshevik destroyers which were laying mines to protect Petrograd.
 The L55 unloaded its torpedoes and missed both targets and in so doing was pressed towards an area riddled with British mines.
 The L55 was sunk and the Bolsheviks claimed the kill, although there is a strong possibility the loss came by way of ‘friendly fire’ i.e. via Britain’s own mines.
 Whichever way, it was the end of our family member Stoker First Class, Jack Files Finnis, aged 28.
 It was not the end of the L55 though and not the end of Jack’s story either; roll on another seven years.